mazito/zkLearn/merkle-map/README.md

 # Mina zkApp: Merkle Map

-This template uses TypeScript
+This template uses TypeScript.

-Build using `zk-client`
+Was created using `zk-client`

 **IMPORTANT** Use `node 19` via `nvm use stable`